Nationals hit 4 straight homers in 8th to stun Padres 5-2

 UP NEXT

 Nationals: RHP Anibal Sanchez (1-6, 4.19) is scheduled to start Monday night in the opener of a two-game series at the Chicago White Sox.
-In two starts since returning from the injured list, he’s allowed one earned run in 11 1/3 innings and struck out 14 with two walks.

 Padres: Rookie RHP Chris Paddack (4-4, 2.97) looks to bounce back from two rough starts when he’s scheduled to start Tuesday night in the opener of a two-game series at San Francisco.
-He’s coming off consecutive losses to the New York Yankees, in which he allowed three homers, and the Phillies, in which he gave up six runs and eight hits in 4 1/3 innings.
-The Giants will counter with Tyler Beade (0-2, 8.15).

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports